mauroboffardi/decathlon/README.md

 - Created edit/update form and adjusted controller methods
 - Added form Styling

-### TODO
-- field validation

 ### Improvements
 Those improvements are not necessary for the correct behavior of the MVP, but should probably be done for a final release.

+- [] Better Form validation for meters, centimeters, and seconds, with error handling on frontend and backend
 - [] Graceful error page
 - [] Implement complete set of JUnit tests
 - [X] Probably define an interface common to Meters Centimeters and Seconds
 - [] make constructor of PerformanceImpl protected, and use Reflections in test to access it
 - [] fine-tune calculation of points for improved precision.
-- [] Distinguish between Male/female Calendars for events
+- [] Distinguish between Male/female Calendars for events (day1 / day2)
 - [X] Distinguish between 110m/100m
 - [] Check string length in DB layer
 - [] Rationalize events in their own table?
 In general is better practice, in this case seems overengeneering because, well, decathlon will always remain with 10 events :)
 - [] Better handling of log files
-- [] Server side value validation

 ### Should probably have done better